CEREAL (CEP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CEREAL Historical Price

-According to the latest data gathered on CEREAL live price page, the current price of CEREAL is 0.00388716USD.
-The circulating supply of CEREAL(CEP) is 180.11M CEP , giving it a market capitalization of $700.10K.
+According to the latest data gathered on CEREAL live price page, the current price of CEREAL is 0.00367053USD.
+The circulating supply of CEREAL(CEP) is 180.11M CEP , giving it a market capitalization of $661.09K.

 The CEREAL Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CEP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.